-- a. compressed gas equipment designed to be used with a specific gas is only used with that gas, - b. the cylinder valve is shut off and pressure in the hose is released when cutting or welding is not in progress, - c. sparks, flames or other sources of ignition are not allowed to come in contact with the cylinders, regulators or hoses of a compressed or liquefied gas system, and d. compressed air is not used to blow dust or other substances from clothing.
+- b. the cylinder value is shut off and pressure in the hose is released when cutting or welding is not in progress, - c. sparks, flames or other sources of ignition are not allowed to come in contact with the cylinders, regulators or hoses of a compressed or liquefied gas system, and - d. compressed air is not used to blow dust or other substances from clothing.